-All wards are still closed to visitors in response to coronavirus.
+All wards are still closed to visitors in response to COVID-19 (Coronavirus)

 We are continuing the current restrictions to visiting within our Trust until it is safe to re-instate limited visiting.
 Visitors will only be allowed in the exceptional circumstances identified below.
 This has been a difficult decision to make but we feel we cannot prevent the risk of spreading the infection if we allow visitors back to our hospitals.